orasik/orasik.github.io/content/posts/10-things-you-need-to-know-about-GPT-3.md

 This includes users in your company, beta testers or public users.
 Any number above 5 is considered live and will result in revoking your access and might lead to permanent loss of your API key.

-### 10. There are lots of improvements going on, so this list might change over time ;)
+### 10. There are lots of improvements going on, so this list might change over time.

 In my short time as a member, there were lots of improvements.
 The OpenAI team have added safety measures best practices list to help developers ensure their apps are safe.
 The team is also working on some enhancements to speed up the approval process, and the first step was introducing the lengthy form mentioned in point 5.